Monday, December 1, 2008

 Though not one of the most remarkable works of Austen,Mansfield Park is a novel which rose much interest among the mass

-Fanny Price,the goody good young girl from a poor family starts living with her aunt and her family.the Bertrams.From the beginning she grows this soft corner for her Cousin Edmund.
+Fanny Price,the goody good young girl from a poor family starts living with her aunt and her family,the Bertrams.
+From the beginning she grows this soft corner for her Cousin Edmund.

 Reality dawns on everyone and the spotlight again returns to Fanny

-This is supposed to be a love story,but the mutual love is caged in only Chap 5b of a book containing 58 chapters.And it is in this Chapter that Edmund like everyone else figures out that no none suits her better than Fanny Price.And they live happily ever after.
+This is supposed to be a love story,but the mutual love is caged in only Chap 5b of a book containing 58 chapters.And it is in this Chapter that Edmund like everyone else figures out that no none suits him better than Fanny Price.And they live happily ever after.

 Thursday, September 25, 2008